nixodmin/Fractel/README.md

 Place the fractel.py file in a separate directory

-Take media files from the release you want own build https://github.com/nixodmin/Fractel/releases
+Take media files from the release you want to build https://github.com/nixodmin/Fractel/releases

 Place directory with media files in the directory with the fractel.py file